-- secured land if land used in the Project is subject to a mortgage then there is a risk that any failure to repay the secured moneys could result in the enforcement of the security (for example, by the sale of the secured land).
+- secured land if land used in the Project (whether owned by Sandalwood Properties (in its personal capacity) or a third party) is subject to a mortgage then there is a risk that any failure to repay the secured moneys could result in the enforcement of the security (for example, by the sale of the secured land).
 Growers' rights to use the land the subject of the Project have sought to be protected by Quintis Leasing registering a sub-lease against the title of the land with the relevant government department, with the intent that any transfer of the land will be subject to the Growers' leasehold interest in the land.
 Growers have a sub-lease of the relevant land however and to the extent that the relevant head-lease is terminated or is otherwise invalid, this could affect the proprietary rights of Growers; - breach of head lease in relation to land used in the Project that is owned by unrelated third parties, if Quintis Leasing breaches a material term of a head lease and is unable to rectify the breach within the time frame permitted by the head lease, there is a risk that the registered holder of the land may be entitled to terminate the head lease which may result in the consequent termination of the Growers' sub-leases and ability to use the land for the Project.
 The main obligation of Quintis Leasing under the head lease is the obligation to pay rent.
 To mitigate the risk of a default by Quintis Leasing of its payment obligations, there are multiple avenues of funding through Quintis.
 The Quintis Group also manages this risk by seeking to negotiate and include limited termination rights and dispute resolution mechanisms in each head lease.
 The Quintis Group has processes in place to ensure that all head leases are correctly administered in accordance with their terms; and - land unsuitable for commercial silviculture of Sandalwood trees there is the risk that the land allocated for the Project is unsuitable for commercial silviculture of Sandalwood trees, which in turn would reduce Growers' returns.
 The Quintis Group undertook due diligence enquiries and research and development studies as to the land's suitability for the commercial silviculture of Sandalwood trees before acquiring it and then allocating it for use in the Project.

+In relation to land used in the Project that is owned by Sandalwood Properties, no rent is payable to Sandalwood Properties.
 If a Grower elects to defer the payment of annual Rent, Sandalwood Properties will fund the relevant payments on behalf of the Grower in return for a percentage of the Gross Proceeds of Sale.